Azure CLI interactive mode

 or we can scope to the root with just

 az vm image>> %% az>>

-You can execute a JMESPath query on the results of the last command that you executed.
-For example, after you create a VM, you can make sure it has fully provisioned.
+You can execute a JMESPath query on the results of the last command that you executed by using

-To learn more about querying the results of your commands, see Query command results with Azure 2.0.
+To learn more about querying the results of your commands, see Query command results with the Azure CLI.